I love Asha

 We named her Asha, a Hindi word that means hope, because we wanted more goodness in these troubled times.

-She is full of love, curiosity and energy and loves saying hello to anyone she meets.
+She is full of love, curiosity and energy and eagerly says hello to anyone she meets.
 She naps on the window bench in the kitchen where she can also keep tabs on the world – cyclists, chipmunks, our mail carriers, anyone arriving for a visit.
-I am amused by what I have decided is her environmental stewardship: she picks up beer cans and soda bottles from the side of the road.
+I was amused by what I decided was her environmental stewardship: she picked up beer cans and soda bottles from the side of the road.

 Asha is usually ready for our morning walk before I finish my cup of tea and tells me it’s time with “let’s go” noises and dance.
 Most afternoons, even if she appears to be sound asleep, she finds me promptly at 4pm for our shorter afternoon walk.